Property Title Search: How To Find Liens On A House

 Can liens affect property refinancing?

 Absolutely.
-Existing liens must be addressed before or during refinancing.
-Lenders typically require a clear title to secure their interest in the property, so unresolved liens can delay or prevent refinancing.
+Unresolved liens must be cleared before refinancing, as lenders typically require a clear title to secure their interest in the property.

 Order Online Title Search Now!